Appearance

 Variables are, like secrets, a set of key-value data pairs for use in endpoint tasks.
 Unlike secrets however, they are not private and not protected.
 This means that they can be viewed, and are unsuitable for sensitive data.
 Additionally, they can be set with multiple scopes, allowing different conditions to access different data for the same variable.

-Adding a new variable is accomplished by clicking the large + button at the top of the screen, entering a name, and at least one Scope (see below), followed by hitting Save.
+button at the top right of the screen, entering a name, and at least one value (see below), followed by hitting Save.

-• Endpoint
+- Endpoint

-• Endpoint Environment
+- Endpoint Environment [Deprecated]

-• Endpoint Version
+- Endpoint Version

 Endpoint